gxb-sidra/SysInflam-HuDB/README.md

-# SysInflam HuDB Dataset Release and Updates:
+# SysInflam HuDB Dataset Release and Updates
 ## (<a href= "https://gxb-sidra.github.io/SysInflam-HuDB/Resources/Datatable_release_all.html">Click here to see all dataset collection release list</a>)